UKMIITB/Beacon_Receiver/README.md

 ## Overview

-This is an Android Studio reference app for the AndroidBeaconLibrary supporting AltBeacon compatible devices It captures beacon signal and sends data to google firebase integrated with it.
+This is an Android Studio reference app for the AndroidBeaconLibrary supporting AltBeacon compatible devices.
+It captures beacon signal and sends data to google firebase integrated with it.
+Has geofencing feature and accordingly notifies user when entering and exiting the beacon signal area.

 ## Project Setup